NickLaMuro/jquids/README.md

 - Allow for the choice to use different versions of jQuery and jQuery UI, or not include them all together
-- Allow for the setting of Global options.
 - Allow for setting the format via the `jq_ui_date_select_includes` method and the ability to set it on a case by case basis
 - Map the option settings for CalendarDateSelect to JqUiDateSelect